Lightning-Universe/Youtube_component/README.md

 ### About

-This component lets you run queries against a BigQuery warehouse.
+This component lets you download videos from YouTube.

 ### Use the component

-To Run a query
+To download a video

 ```python
 import lightning as L